 At the end of June 2020, in the midst of the COVID-19 pandemic, I took it upon myself to purchase a 9 yr old unbroke 14.1h pony.
 His previous owners had him since he was 6 months old – acquired from another lady who rescued a pregnant mare and didn’t know what to do with the foal.
 He sat fat and happy in a field for those 9 years, though he certainly was handled and loved on quite a lot.
 I have worked with trainers in the past as they’ve broken horses.
 I’ve never been the first one to sit on a horse though so I knew this might be an interesting experience.
 But….coronavirus was everywhere and we were quarantining, so what else was there to do besides learn how to break a pony.

-Over the course of the next month I focused on him learning to walk and steer under saddle.
+Over the course of the next month I focused on him learning to walk under saddle.
 You have to remember he had zero fitness and was absurdly obese.
 I was really concerned about his weight and pushing him too hard, which could cause injury.
-Under veterinarian advice I started him on a 30-day thyroid medicine, strict diet, and walking fitness plan with the goal for him to loose ~100 lbs before pushing him to trot or canter.
-In ended up being the best thing for him, because he learned to hack out bravely alone and in groups, trailer quietly (babysitting my hot OTTB), and cart around a junior (he was obviously meant to be a kid’s pony since the beginning).
+Under veterinarian advice I started him on a 30-day thyroid medicine, strict diet, and walking fitness plan with the goal for him to loose ~100 lbs before pushing him to do more.
+It ended up being the best thing for him, because he learned to hack out bravely alone and in groups, trailer quietly (babysitting my hot OTTB), and cart around a junior (he was obviously meant to be a kid’s pony since the beginning).